wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ```
 With this, you should have your "channel" locked in.

 Now run an update to set this channel's packages as *your* packages.
 There will be a LOT of them.
 Approve these changes.
-This will create a consistant distribution of packages should be less likely to be in conflict with one another.
+This will create a consistent distribution of packages that should be less likely to conflict with one another.

 ```
 conda update -c conda-forge --all